inmagik/contento/README.md

 3. ASSISTED INTERFACES

 ## Tech

+Our implementation is based on tools and technologies we believe in and work with, such as:

+- Python programming language.
-Our implementation is based on Django, the python based web framework.
-It will also leverage JSON as our preferred format for storing content and some javascript to provide rich editing interfaces.
+- Django, the python based web framework.
+- JSON for content storage and JSON schema for generating editing interfaces base.
+- PostgreSQL JSON data type for even querying our JSON content.
+- Javascript for providing editing interfaces on web pages.

+## Core concepts and features

+TBW

+### Fragments

+### Pages

+### Trees

+### Progressive editing interfaces

+### Content relations

+### Versioning

+### i18n

+### Publishing workflows